ralflorent/namefully-docs/versioned_docs/version-1.1.0/overview.md

 ## A little bit of history

 At work, the development team deals with many awesome projects that share some commonalities.
-To increase development speed and productivity, we build some utilites that can later be exported and reused across other modules or projects (*Well, you might have been doing the same too at your workplace*).
+To increase development speed and productivity, we build some utilities that can later be exported and reused across other modules or projects (*Well, you might have been doing the same too at your workplace*).